ThinkerClimb/commander/README.md

 The package will be built at `build-retrofw/commander.ipk`.

-To build for Anbernic S, run:
+To build for Anbernic, run:

 ```bash
 TOOLCHAIN=<path to toolchain> ./build.sh anbernic-s